Cloud-Blaze/ai-context-vault/README.md

 ### ✨ Core Features

 - **Context Saving (Hotkey: CTRL/CMD+I):**
-  Capture selected text from any AI chat and securely store it, tied to the chat’s unique URL.
+  Capture selected text from any AI chat and securely store it, tied to the chat's unique URL.

 - **Context Management UI (Hotkey: CTRL/CMD+J):**
   A floating overlay enables you to view, edit, and delete context entries, along with managing bookmarks in one place.